pluralsh/documentation/pages-archive/getting-started/quickstart.md

 The Plural CLI will then guide you through a workflow using GitHub/GitLab OAuth to create a repository on your behalf.

 {% callout severity="info" %}
-If you'd prefer to set up Git manually vs. using OAuth, refer to our guide on [setting up Gitops](/getting-started/manage-git-repositories/setting-up-gitops).
+If you'd prefer to set up Git manually vs. using OAuth, refer to our guide on {% doclink to="gitops-setup" %}setting up Gitops{% /doclink %}.
 {% /callout %}

 Along the `plural init` workflow, we will set the Git attributes to configure encryption and configure your cloud provider for this installation.